miklevin/MikeLev.in/_posts/2023-04-15-openai-vs-kmeans-for-keyword-clustering.md

 headline: Discovering the Benefits of OpenAI for Keyword Clustering
 description: I recently used OpenAI to create a prompt to extract the top keywords and main category for my article.
 Using my old keywords.db and topics.db files, I re-generated my Meta Descriptions and Keywords based on OpenAI prompts.
 I discovered that intelligence is a product, and I'm excited to share the results of my experiment with you!
 keywords: OpenAI, KMeans, Keyword Clustering, Meta Descriptions, Keywords, Intelligence, Product, Experiment, Results, Category, Topics, Files
-categories: meta descriptions, keywords, openai, experiment
+categories: experiment, meta descriptions, openai, keywords
 permalink: /blog/openai-vs-kmeans-for-keyword-clustering/
 layout: post
 ---